Roshan2059/roshan/README.md

 User ,  show  ,   seat  ,  booking  ,  seatbook

 changed row int to varchar

+Just made the landing page for the user to login